Kansattica/msync/MANUAL.md

 msync sync --max-requests 6 -a someb
 ```

+In `msync` versions 0.9.9 and later, you can use `msync config default --account accountname` to set that account as the default.
+This uses the same prefix rule as every other command, so `accountname` can be reduced to any unambiguous prefix.
+If an account is set as the default, it will be used as the argument for all commands that would normally throw an error if no account is specified, such as `queue` and `config`.
+Note that `sync` will always interpret a missing account flag as "sync all accounts".
+Running `msync config default` with no account specified will ensure no accounts are marked as default.

 Note that the `-a` flag must always go last, after all other flags and arguments.

 Note also that `msync sync` doesn't have to take an `--account` flag.
 You can use `msync sync` with an account to sync only that account, or omit the account flag to sync all your accounts.